Hormonal Contraceptive Patch

 Reasons someone might not choose this method of birth control

-- The patch only comes in a pale beige colour, which does not match all skin tones
+- The patch only comes in a pale beige colour, which does not match many skin tones

 - The glue that helps the patch stick can irritate your skin